Independent Test Generation for RESTful APIs: Related Work

-Large language models (LLMs) have been widely applied to various aspects of test generation~\cite{llmseoverview,llmtestoverview,fuzz4all}.
-This work has included the development of unit-test suites from scratch, augmenting existing test suites, and generating test oracles~\cite{llmunittest,agora,aitestingmeta,toga,tico}.
-These systems have been deployed, with success, at scale in industrial settings~\cite{aitestingmeta}.
-More recently, LLMs have been applied to the generation of RESTful API tests~\cite{arat-rl,deeprest} as well.
+{\em LLM Driven Test Generation:} Large language models (LLMs) have been widely applied to various aspects of test generation~\cite{llmseoverview,llmtestoverview,fuzz4all}.
+This work has included the development of unit-test suites from scratch, augmenting existing test suites, and generating test oracles~\cite{llmunittest,agora,aitestingmeta,coverup,toga,tico}.
+These systems have been deployed, with success, at scale, in industrial settings~\cite{aitestingmeta}.
+Recent work, notably LISP~\cite{llmsplit}, has significantly advanced the use of LLMs for input space partitioning, showcasing the power of generative models to reason about complex API signatures.
+However, such approaches often task the model with synthesizing entire instances of intricate, nested ADTs in a single step.
+In contrast, \projName establishes a more sample-efficient paradigm by shifting from monolithic generation to structural decomposition.
+By isolating the LLM's role to the primitive constituent types and applying the sparsity-of-effects principle, \projName reduces the task of synthesizing complex objects into a series of tractable, low-dimensional sub-tasks.\\

-In contrast to existing work that primarily uses LLMs to generate individual test inputs, our approach explicitly reframes this generation as an input space partitioning problem.
-We demonstrate that LLMs effectively identify diverse partitions and that this strategy systematically increases coverage by exercising distinct regions of each parameter's input space.